Mezek/datalock/README.md

 # DataLock

-World physical experimental data for selected elementary particles.
+World experimental data for selected physical processes.
 Data are supplemented with reference links.

 # Bugs and remarks